jeff-lew/Haskell-Website/README.md

-# Yesod pet proj
+# Yesod Web Project

-this is a yesod pet project
+This is a MVC web project designed which amalgamates many small features into one package.
+Development is still under process and contribution is appreciated.
+## Features
+- note taking
+- cipher cracking
+## Upcoming features
+- audio player
+- Google authentication